 Words are important because they convey meaning.
-For this reason we need to choose our words carefully.
-The Bible word for how churches should work together is “partnership” (Philippians 1:5; 2 Corinthians 8:23).
-This rich descriptor has been casually replaced by other words – words like “network” – to describe how churches work together.
-The change in language serves to illustrate the underlying belief that we can engage in whatever way we like; whichever way is most comfortable for us.
-It is tempting to create our own way of working together rather than to study the biblical definition and align ourselves with it.
+For this reason, we need to choose our words carefully.
+The Bible’s word for how churches should work together is ‘partnership’ (Philippians 1:5; 2 Corinthians 8:23).
+This rich descriptor has been casually replaced by other words (like ‘network’) to describe how churches work together.
+The change in language serves to illustrate the underlying belief that we can engage in whichever way we prefer or is most comfortable for us.
+It is tempting to create our own way of working together rather than studying the biblical definition and aligning ourselves with it.
 The modern church needs to be a reflection of God’s architecture.
-Haphazard building which is based on our ideas, convenience and creativity, rather than God’s building needs to be corrected urgently, lest our workmanship be burned up.
+Haphazard building, based on our ideas, convenience and creativity rather than on God’s building, needs to be corrected urgently, lest our workmanship be burned up.

-According to Strongs, the biblical word “partnership” (koinonia) means – “what is shared in common as the basis of fellowship (partnership, community).”
-The way the Bible uses this word in other places shows that in this “sharing, partnership or community” God is thinking of something far greater than a loose network.
-For example, the word koinonia is used of our unity with Christ (1 Corinthians 1:9) as well as our unity within the local church (Acts 2:42).
-So when this word is used to define how churches partnered together within an apostolic field (2 Corinthians 10:13-16), as it is in Philippians 1:5 and 1 John 1:3, we must realise that the unity being described is far greater than a loose federation or church network!
+According to Strong’s Concordance, the biblical word ‘partnership’ (koinonia) means ‘…what is shared in common as the basis of fellowship (partnership, community).’
+The way the Bible uses this word in other places shows that in this ‘sharing, partnership or community’, God is thinking of something far greater than a loose network.
+For example, the word ‘koinonia’ is used of our unity with Christ (1 Corinthians 1:9) as well as our unity within the local church (Acts 2:42).
+So when this word is used to define how churches partnered together within an apostolic field (2 Corinthians 10:13-16), as it is in Philippians 1:5 and 1 John 1:3, we must realise that the unity being described is far greater than a loose federation or church network.

-So let’s look at some of the differences between an ‘apostolic partnership’ and what are commonly referred to as ‘apostolic networks’ to find out if we are indeed in an apostolic partnership…
+So let’s look at some of the differences between an ‘apostolic partnership’ and what is often commonly referred to as an ‘apostolic network’ to find out if we are indeed in an apostolic partnership.

 True biblical partnerships correct, rebuke and encourage (2 Timothy 4:2).
-Without true apostolic correction and rebuke, churches will continue to build on faulty foundations – blindly unaware of their shortcomings.
-Every letter to the local churches in the New Testament, except Ephesians, brings correction and they even include a stern rebuke at times!
+Without true apostolic correction and rebuke, churches will continue to build on faulty foundations, blindly unaware of their shortcomings.
+Every letter to the local churches in the New Testament, except Ephesians, brings correction – they even include a stern rebuke at times!
 God’s ways have not changed.
-We need grace-filled apostles speaking correction, rebuke and encouragement to the churches they partner with.
+We need grace-filled apostles speaking correction, rebuke and encouragement to the churches with which they partner.

 Nations and the Neighbourhood

 True apostles sweep local churches up into their mission of making disciples of nations.
-They work intentionally into local churches to get them healthy and then bring the local churches into their greater mission of reaching beyond local neighbourhoods into nations.
-They are passionate about healthy churches because they know that each church reproduces according to its kind.
+They work intentionally into local churches to get them healthy and then bring those local churches into their greater mission of reaching beyond local neighbourhoods into nations.
+They are passionate about healthy churches, because they know that each church reproduces according to its kind.

-In partnerships we see apostles, working closely with local elders, lay the foundation of Christ into every saint, calling all to the high call of “seeking first the kingdom of God” (Matthew 6:33).
-The fruits of this are churches where all the saints have “devoted themselves” (Acts 2:42).
+In partnerships we see apostles working closely with local elders, laying the foundation of Christ into every saint and calling all to the high call of ‘seeking first the kingdom of God’ (Matthew 6:33).
+The fruits of this are churches where all the saints have ‘devoted themselves’ (Acts 2:42).

-In God’s plan everyone is on the same mission and all who are within an apostolic field work together to extend Jesus’ influence.
-Through their unity they grow the “field”.
-Every local church within the apostolic field genuinely seeks the health and vitality of every other local church they are joined together with in partnership.
+In God’s plan, everyone is on the same mission and all who are within an apostolic field work together to extend Jesus’ influence.
+Through their unity, they grow the ‘field’.
+Every local church within the apostolic field genuinely seeks the health and vitality of every other local church in their partnership.

 People and the Pulpit

-In partnerships apostles, who are working closely with local elders, are determined and strategic in helping local churches.
-Instead of the latest “Tupperware sermon”, preachers and gifts are strategically moved into local churches to help strengthen weak areas (1 Thessalonians 3:10).
+In partnerships, apostles work closely with local elders in a determined and strategic way to help their churches.
+Instead of the latest ‘Tupperware sermon’, preachers and gifts are strategically moved into local churches to help strengthen weak areas (1 Thessalonians 3:10).
 They equip and activate the saints to do the work of the ministry (Ephesians 4:12).
-It is the saints themselves who get to go – making disciples of nations.
-Christians within the churches are equipped and enabled as priests to walk out their destiny within the field; to advance their joint inheritance.
-As each part does its bit the body grows and has life.
+It is the saints themselves who get to go and make disciples of nations.
+Christians within the churches are equipped and enabled as priests to walk out their destinies within the field and to advance their joint inheritance.
+As each part does its bit, the body grows and has life.
 (Ephesians 4:16).
-In this way the saints discover the wonder of working for the Lord.
+In this way, the saints discover the wonder of working for the Lord.

 And in networks?
 Well, many speakers simply share pulpits.
-They get invited from time to time to do joint conferences or to come guest-preach within another church in the network.
-The people get blessed by hearing great communicators…
+They get invited from time to time to do joint conferences or to be a guest preacher within another church in the network.
+The people get blessed by hearing great communicators.